-The Network Isolation feature complements the environment groups functionality by allowing to manage their availability within a single Jelastic installation (i.e. over its internal network).
+The Network Isolation feature manages the default access rules between environments inside a single Jelastic installation (i.e. connectivity over the internal network).

-This way, each internal connection between nodes on the Platform needs to pass the appropriate check up before being allowed - i.e. whether the requesting and requested environments belong to the same isolated group.
+This way, each internal connection between nodes on the platform needs to pass the proper check-up before being allowed.
+Namely, it is verified that the requesting and requested environments belong to the same isolated group.

 Private Network Isolation

-With the Network Isolation feature, you can additionally isolate particular environment groups from the rest of environments even in confines of a single account - just turn on the Network Isolation switcher within the Add/Edit Group frame.
+Additionally, the feature allows developers to isolate groups of environments within a particular account.
+Just turn on the Network Isolation switcher in the Add/Edit Group frame.

-While managing Network Isolation, the following peculiarities should be considered:
+While managing Network Isolation, you should consider the following peculiarities:

-- the feature can be enabled for the top-level group only (i.e. not for subgroups)
+- isolation can be enabled for the top-level group only (i.e. not for subgroups)

 - shared environments can not be included into isolated groups by collaborators